MichaelSodeke/tmp--education-repo/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

-## Provide a User Story
+# Provide a User Story

 ### Background
 A clear and concise description of what the problem is.
 Ex: I'm always frustrated when [...]